-I have mixed feelings of this novel – I really liked the story.
+I have mixed feelings about this novel – I really liked the story.
 There’s something about a good murder mystery that keeps you gripped to the page, and combined with my favourite genre of YA fiction, it was going to be a winner.

 The characters were really interesting – they covered a wide range of the social spectrum, and were each shown to be vulnerable to the reader.
 This made them seem more interesting as characters, especially from the various complications they faced.
 There was something about each of the characters that would appeal to everyone, rather than just have a story about five popular rich girls which I especially wouldn’t have been able to identify with.